jonnyacl/kraken/octopus/client/README.md

 Add/remove items to a cart.
 Items fetched from graphQL server.\
 Built with mobile first styling, see styles/web and styles/mobile

+Please ensure graphQL server is running by following README in root directory.

 ## Available Scripts

 In the project directory, you can run: